huseinzol05/Gather-Deployment/README.md

 5. Flink with Jupyter
 6. Apache Storm with Redis
 7. Apache Flink with Zeppelin and Kafka
-8. Oracle bridge to Hive using Apache NiFi
+8. MySQL to Hive using Apache NiFi

 ## [Unit test](unit-test)